The Strangest Party (These Are the Times)

 "The Strangest Party (These Are the Times)" is a song by Australian band INXS.
-The track was written by Andrew Farriss and Michael Hutchence and was included as a new track on their compilation album The Greatest Hits.
-Released as a single in October 1994, the song reached number 15 on the UK Singles Chart and number 30 on the Australian Singles Chart.
-The music video for the single features the band performing in a futuristic, black sci-fi like setting.
+The track was written by Andrew Farriss and Michael Hutchence and produced by Chris Thomas.
+It was included as a new track on their 1994 compilation album The Greatest Hits.
+Released as a single in October 1994 by Mercury Records, the song reached number 15 on the UK Singles Chart and number 30 on the Australian Singles Chart.
+The accompanying music video for the single features the band performing in a futuristic, black sci-fi like setting.

 Background

 The song "The Strangest Party (These Are the Times)", alongside the song "Deliver Me", was recorded for the group's Greatest Hits release with producer Chris Thomas, however, the music for the song was originally written by Andrew Farriss during the recording sessions of the band's previous studio album, Full Moon, Dirty Hearts.
 During the recording of "Deliver Me", the band wanted to add a second new track on the record, and decided to use the material that Andrew had previously written.
 The lyrics for the song were later added in by Michael Hutchence.